eNutritionFacts

 To compare two Nutrition Facts labels, start with serving size, then compare calories, nutrients, % Daily Value, and the ingredient list.
 Compare similar foods with similar serving sizes whenever possible.

-This guide explains a practical label-comparison sequence.
-It is educational label-reading content, not a personal diet plan or medical instruction.
+A practical label-comparison sequence starts with serving size, then checks the nutrient lines, ingredient list, and claim wording.
+The content is educational label-reading guidance, not a personal diet plan or medical instruction.

 Step 1: Compare Serving Size First